Tips from a Pro on Crate Training a Puppy

 • Making the training process smoother and more effective

 Begin by serving your puppy's regular meals close to the crate to foster a positive connection.
 If your puppy is hesitant to enter the crate, place the food dish just inside the door and gradually move it further inside over time.
 Once your puppy is comfortable, place the food dish at the back of the crate to encourage them to fully enter and stay inside while eating.
+This method helps your puppy associate the crate with positive experiences and makes them more willing to spend time in it.

 Motivate your puppy to step into the crate by tempting them with small food treats and toys.
 Drop treats near the crate, then just inside the door, and finally all the way inside to entice your puppy to explore.
 If your puppy isn't interested in treats, try using a favorite toy to encourage them to enter the crate.
+Giving your puppy a high-value toy, reserved only for crate time, can keep them occupied and reduce stress when you leave even when you leave quietly.
+This positive reinforcement helps your puppy see the crate as a fun and rewarding place.

 Crate Training Process

 The process of crate training must be slow and steady, guaranteeing your puppy forms a pleasant association with the crate.
 It is essential that your puppy becomes crate trained to ensure they feel secure and comfortable when crated, both overnight and during your absence.
+Here are the steps to follow:

 • Start by closing the crate door while your puppy is eating